sudarshann-byte/sudarshann-byte/README.md

 <div align="center">

-# 👋 Wassup Coder!**
+# 👋 Wassup Coder!

 ### 💻 Frontend Developer from Mumbai, Maharashtra
-✨ Passionate about crafting modern, responsive, and impactful web experiences.
-⚡ Skilled in building scalable apps that blend creativity with performance.
-🎯 Always exploring new technologies and pushing the limits of the web.
+I love bringing designs to life through code.
+With a strong eye for detail and a passion for UI/UX, I aim to create web interfaces that are not only functional but also delightful to use.
 ---

 ### 🚀 Connect With Me